Skip to content

 Key Findings

-• Depth-dependent patterns are consistent across all model scales (1B–32B): CKA remains stable in shallow layers (>0.98) and drops sharply in the final ~20% of layers.
+• Depth-dependent patterns are consistent across scales (1B-32B): CKA is stable in shallow layers (>0.98) and drops sharply in the final ~20% of layers.

-• Layer-wise probing exhibits a "dormant→emergent" pattern: In OLMo2-32B, accuracy is near zero for the first 50 layers and rises sharply to 0.60 in the final 14 layers.
+• Layer-wise probing follows a "dormancy \(\rightarrow\) emergence" pattern: In OLMo2-32B, accuracy is near zero for the first 50 layers and rises sharply to 0.60 in the last 14 layers.

-• The performance gap between optimal middle layers and worst edge layers frequently exceeds 20%, confirming the criticality of layer selection.
+• Performance gaps between optimal middle layers and worst boundary layers often exceed 20%, confirming the criticality of layer selection.

 Highlights & Insights

-• The finding that "middle layers serve as a stable substrate for knowledge integration while top layers are the primary source of catastrophic forgetting" carries broad practical implications—it can guide layer selection and freezing strategies in LoRA, as well as layer allocation in multi-task fine-tuning.
+• The finding that "middle layers are stable foundations for knowledge integration, while top layers are the primary source of catastrophic forgetting" has broad practical implications—guiding LoRA layer selection, freezing strategies, and layer allocation in multi-task fine-tuning.

-• The Mid-Block strategy achieves better performance with fewer parameters, demonstrating that "precise targeting" is more effective than "broad coverage"—a finding with significant implications for the parameter-efficient fine-tuning community.
+• The Mid-Block strategy achieves better performance with fewer parameters, demonstrating that "precise targeting" is more effective than "broad application," providing insights for the PEFT field.

 Limitations & Future Work

-• Validation is limited to standard dense decoder-only architectures; extension to MoE or encoder-decoder architectures remains unexplored.
+• Validation was only performed on standard dense decoder-only architectures, not MoE or encoder-decoder architectures.

-• The analysis focuses exclusively on the SFT stage, leaving the layer-wise dynamics following RLHF/DPO unexamined.
+• The study focuses solely on the SFT stage, without examining layer-level dynamics after RLHF/DPO.

-• The 20%–80% range for the Mid-Block strategy is selected empirically; an adaptive method for determining layer boundaries is lacking.
+• The 20%-80% range for Mid-Block is an empirical selection; an adaptive method for determining layer boundaries is lacking.

-• Evaluation tasks are primarily mathematical reasoning (GSM8K); generalizability to other task types has yet to be verified.
+• Evaluation tasks are primarily mathematical reasoning (GSM8K); generalization to other task types requires further validation.

-• Future work could explore combining adaptive methods such as AdaLoRA to allow the model to automatically learn the optimal rank allocation per layer.
+• Future work could explore combining this with adaptive methods like AdaLoRA to automatically learn the optimal rank allocation per layer.

-• vs. Standard LoRA: LoRA applies low-rank updates uniformly across all layers, wasting the parameter budget.
-This paper demonstrates that concentrating updates in the middle layers yields better results.
+• vs. Standard LoRA: LoRA applies low-rank updates uniformly, wasting parameter budget.
+This work proves concentrating updates in middle layers is more effective.

-• vs. Layer-wise Pruning Literature: Pruning research focuses on which layers can be removed, while this paper focuses on which layers should be updated—the two perspectives are complementary.
+• vs. Layer-wise Pruning literature: Pruning focuses on "which layers can be removed," while this work focuses on "which layers should be updated."

-• vs. Surface Alignment Hypothesis: This paper provides a layer-level refinement of the hypothesis—surface alignment does not occur uniformly across all layers but is concentrated at specific depths.
+• vs. Surface Alignment Hypothesis: This work provides a layer-wise refinement of the hypothesis—surface alignment does not occur uniformly across all layers but is concentrated at specific depths.

 Rating

-• Novelty: ⭐⭐⭐⭐ — The analytical perspectives are comprehensive, though the core finding (greater change in top layers) is not entirely surprising intuitively.
+• Novelty: ⭐⭐⭐⭐ Comprehensive analysis perspectives, though the core finding (large changes in top layers) is intuitively expected.

-• Experimental Thoroughness: ⭐⭐⭐⭐ — Validated across multiple models from 1B to 32B, though the range of downstream evaluation tasks is limited.
+• Experimental Thoroughness: ⭐⭐⭐⭐ Validated across 1B-32B models, though downstream evaluation tasks are limited.

-• Value: ⭐⭐⭐⭐ — Provides direct practical guidance for PEFT practitioners; the Mid-Block strategy is simple and effective.
+• Value: ⭐⭐⭐⭐ Directly provides guidance for PEFT practitioners; the Mid-Block strategy is simple and effective.